Admission Guidelines for the OT Program

 - Professional interview

-- Minimum GPA of 2.8 and appropriate courses
+- GPA and appropriate courses

 Candidates for the program must keep in mind the competitive nature of the admissions process.
 Completion of required courses and initial eligibility to be screened does not guarantee admission into the program.
 Applicants are not considered accepted into the program until they receive a letter of acceptance from the chair of the Department of Occupational Therapy.